ydy1127/MuSiC/README.md

 ## Introduction
 The Mutational Significance In Cancer (MuSiC) consists of downstream analysis tools that can:

-1. Apply statistical methods to identify significantly mutated genes<br>
+1. Apply statistical methods to identify significantly mutated genes;<br>
-2. Highlight significantly altered pathways<br>
+2. Highlight significantly altered pathways;<br>
-3. Investigate the proximity of amino acid mutations in the same gene<br>
+3. Investigate the proximity of amino acid mutations in the same gene;<br>
-4. Search for gene-based or site-based correlations to mutations and relationships between mutations themselves<br>
+4. Search for gene-based or site-based correlations to mutations and relationships between mutations themselves;<br>
-5. Correlate mutations to clinical features, using typical correlation measures, and generalized linear models<br>
+5. Correlate mutations to clinical features, using typical correlation measures, and generalized linear models;<br>
-6. Cross-reference findings with relevant databases such as Pfam, COSMIC, and OMIM<br>
+6. Cross-reference findings with relevant databases such as Pfam, COSMIC, and OMIM;<br>
-7. Generate typical visualizations like Kaplan-Meier survival estimates, and mutation status matrices<br>
+7. Generate typical visualizations like Kaplan-Meier survival estimates, and mutation status matrices;<br>

 ## Usage
 Key commands: